 The visit is expected to last no more than an hour.
 We, therefore, encourage parents/carers to visit the school without their child/children where possible to enable you to benefit fully from the visit, but understand that this may not be feasible in some circumstances.

-We encourage all our pupils to wear the school uniform.
+We encourage all our pupils to wear the school uniform which comprises of a burgundy sweatshirt and grey polo shirt, each with an embroidered school logo.
 However, we understand that some pupils may have sensory issues that make wearing the uniform difficult for them.
 Therefore, wearing the school uniform is voluntary.

 Our uniform provider is School Trends.
 To purchase your child’s school uniform, please click on the link below and search for Holbrook School for Autism.
 Further information for parents can also be found on their website.